NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

 2. **precheck** : It will check all the presentation validation like checking if email is present and is it valid or not.

-3. **createCall** :- Where repository method will be executed and result will be get in collect.
+3. **createCall** :- Any request which is suspend function can be executed here.

 4. **Resource**:- Result will be wrapped inside [Resource](https://github.com/NeoSOFT-Technologies/mobile-android/blob/main/domain/src/main/java/com/core/utils/Resource.kt) where below status are present,

-   	1. Resource.LOADING
+   - Resource.LOADING

-   	1. Resource.SUCCESS
+   - Resource.SUCCESS

-   	1. Resource.ERROR
+   - Resource.ERROR

-5. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.Request is handled via exception handler and the exception is received in the catch block.
+3. To handle the exception for the each request we need to wrap the above RequestManager call in ExceptionHandler to manage the exception automatically.Request is handled via exception handler and the exception is received in the catch block.

    ```
    exceptionHandler.handle {